fashion-ai-dev/docs/docs/api-endpoints.md

 ---
-sidebar_position: 2
+sidebar_position: 3
 ---

 # Personalization Reference

-Complete reference guide for Fashion.AI's Personalization API endpoints.
-Learn how to integrate real-time product recommendations and category personalization.
+Technical reference for Fashion.AI's Personalization API endpoints.
+For an overview of recommendation types and how our AI works, see [Getting Started with Recommendations](./getting-started).

 ## Base Configuration